filesender/filesender-next/README.md

 # FileSender Next

-FileSender Next is a fresh rewrite of the widely-used FileSender platform, now implemented in Go.
+FileSender Next is a fresh rewrite of the widely-used FileSender application, now implemented in Go.

 ## Why a Rewrite?